matloff/TidyverseSkeptic/README.md

 brought in gradually.
 The same statement applies to base-R's own FP functions.

-* The FP philosophy replaces straightforward loops with abstract use of functions.
+* The Tidy FP philosophy replaces straightforward, easily grasped, loops with abstract use of functions.
 Since functions are the most difficult aspect for noncoder R learners, FP is clearly not the right path for such learners.
+Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R.
-Indeed, even many Tidy advocates concede that it is in various senses often more difficult to write Tidy code than base-R. Hadley says, for instance, "it may take a while to wrap your head around [FP]."
+Hadley says, for instance, "it may take a while to wrap your head around [FP]."

 * A major problem with Tidy for R beginners is cognitive overload: The basic operations contain myriad variants.
 Though of course one need